-The Board of Higher Education’s Budget Recommendations for the fiscal year that begins on July 1, 2018 includes strategic investments in programs that support the goals of increasing student access to college, addressing the affordability gap and promoting student success and college completion.
+The Board of Higher Education’s Budget Recommendations for FY20 includes strategic investments in programs that support the primary goal of closing opportunity and achievement gaps, as well as increasing college affordability and promoting student success.

 These investments are funded in part by new revenues enabled by the Casino Gaming legislation enacted in 2011 which sets aside a portion of the tax on gross gaming receipts at the resort casinos for public higher education.
 Specifically, the law calls for:

-The rationale for this proposed increase has been well-documented.
+The rationale for this proposed increase has been well documented.
 The demand for need-based assistance for low- and moderate-income students has continued to increase while the cost of attending college has continued to rise.
-As a result, the buying power of an average MASSGrant award—at approximately $750—has been diminished significantly.
-In 1988, the average grant award was sufficient to cover 85% of a student’s total cost; however, by FY17 the average grant award had declined to where it only covered approximately 9% of a student’s total costs.
-The proposed increase for FY19 is a major step toward addressing the affordability gap.
+As a result, the buying power of an average MASSGrant award—at approximately $750—has diminished significantly.
+In 1988, a typical MASSGrant was sufficient to cover 85% of the average public college or university student’s tuition and fees; by FY18, however, the buying power had decreased to only 8% of these costs.

 The Board recommended $4.5M for the Performance Incentive Fund, a $1.9M increase over FY19.
 PIF funding continues to support competitive grants to campuses and consortia, as well as certain systemwide initiatives, to make progress on the goals articulated by the BHE.
 This program rewards cross-system collaboration, innovative thinking, and evidence-based practices at the campus and system levels.